CakeOfThePans/MatchPoint/README.md

 - Frontend client on `http://localhost:5173`
 - ML service on `http://localhost:8000`

-**Note:** Make sure you have completed the setup steps for all three components (server, client, and model) before using this command.
+**Note:** Make sure you have completed the setup steps for all three components (server, client, and model) before using these commands.

 ## 📁 Component Details